Field-theoretic versus data-driven evaluations of electromagnetic corrections to hadronic vacuum polarization in $(g-2)_\mu$: Electromagnetic corrections: Numerical results, large cancellations

-Within the improved form factor parametrization \eqref{eq:Fq}, we obtain that the total value \eqref{eq:amuPi0Gamma} for $\pi^0\gamma$-dominated HVP$\gamma$ is not changed up to the stated accuracy.
-Indeed, in the spacelike region, the nearly equal masses of the $\rho$ and $\omega$ resonances cause their contributions to effectively merge into a single $\rho$ resonance.
+We have studied the robustness of the result \eqref{eq:amuPi0Gamma} with respect to other parametrizations of the pion TFF, using spacelike formalism, see Appendix~\ref{ssec:Pi0GammaTFFs}.
+The results are fairly independent of the specific parametrization, as long as the TFF has good low-energy behavior.
+In particular, even the most simplistic dipole VMD parametrization (Eq.~\eqref{eq:TFFvmd}) works well in the spacelike region, where the nearly equal masses of the $\rho$ and $\omega$ resonances cause their contributions to effectively merge into a single $\rho$ resonance.